Content warning: This article discusses suicide and allegations of spiritual and sexual abuse.

 A nationwide organization

+Christland was founded in 2017 as part of a larger group of churches headed by Steven D. Morgan, the current president of The Network, a collection of 26 churches.
 In 1987, Morgan, 22 at the time, was arrested for aggravated criminal sodomy against a minor in Kansas, according to court documents, with the court finding “probable cause” that he “unlawfully, knowingly, willfully and feloniously commit[ed] sodomy with a child under sixteen years of age.”

 In 1987, Kansas defined aggravated criminal sodomy as sodomy with a child who is not married and is underage, causing a child under 16 years old to engage in sodomy with a person or animal or sodomy with an individual who does not consent.

-He would later invite Paull to become a pastor at Vineyard Community Church, later renamed Vine Church, in Carbondale, Illinois in 1994, becoming the first pastor recruited by Morgan.
+In 1993, Morgan, then 29, began working with Paull, then 20, according to a training resource for pastors Morgan wrote.
+He later invited Paull to become a pastor at Vineyard Community Church, later renamed Vine Church, in Carbondale, Illinois in 1994, becoming the first pastor recruited by Morgan.
 Together, they would help grow the organization, taking the name The Network, with Paull rising to vice president along with being seated on the board.
 Over the years, Paull would guide and train multiple pastors before moving to College Station in 2017.

 An alleged cycle of control, undeterred